ibm-client-engineering/solution-filenet-aws/website/docs/2-Prepare/Stage.md

     }
 }
 ```
+Take note of the returned policy `Arn` as you will need it in the next step.

 Create an IAM role and attach the IAM policy to it.
 Annotate the Kubernetes service account with the IAM role ARN and the IAM role with the Kubernetes service account name.
 You can create the role using `eksctl` or the AWS CLI.
 We're going to use `eksctl`, Also our `Arn` is returned in the output above, so we'll use it here.

 ```tsx